Usmanetal/Ibrahim-s_Lab/README.md

-# Ibrahim-s_Lab
+# README
-Reproducible genomics pipeline
+A repository for reproducible genomics pipeline